-LP8 Media, an award-winning TV production company based in Montreal, Quebec, produced a one-hour documentary on escape-artist McNair, which was released in the fall of 2015.
+LP8 Media, an award-winning TV production company based in Montreal, Quebec, Canada produced a one-hour documentary on escape-artist McNair.
+The program was released in the fall of 2015.

 A one-time murderer and many-time thief, Richard Lee McNair is the only person ever to break out of a jail, a state penitentiary and a federal penitentiary.
 Three escapes.